Marcello Badalì, PhD

 - Location: Rome area, Italy

-Provides technical support and training to industry and academic institutions on carbonate interpretation.
+Provides technical support and training to industry and academic institutions, on carbonate geoloogy and seismic interpretation aimed at exploration and development.

 Repsol: Sep 2011 – August 2020